 I like Noddle.co.uk.
 It’s free and updates you monthly, but there are others out there too.
 You can at least sign up for a trial account, so it shouldn’t cost you anything.

 Knowing what makes up your credit score is important as this is the document that lenders will look at when they are reviewing you.
 So check if there is anything on there that you don’t recognise.

 Might be a rogue bank account you’ve forgotten about that’s registered to an old address.
 Might be the phone contract you got when you were 23 and forgot about.
 That might now be ruining your credit file if you didn’t pay the bill for a month or two before it cancelled.

 Now there are lenders out there that don’t mind SOOOO much about your credit file.
 But the better your credit rating, the cheaper the mortgage is going to be for you.
 So check yours out, and look for ways to improve it.

-There are as I say a bunch of other things that will come into play when you’re applying for a mortgage.
+There are as I say a bunch of other things that will come into play when you’re applying for a first time buyer mortgage.
 Certain documents that lenders will require, but it will vary for each person.
 Hopefully the above has given you the main points you need to consider and some background as to why it’s important.

 From a pure documentation perspective, the below is usually enough information needed by 95% of my customers.